-For the on-line scenario, we could not know how many VM requests would come, therefore, we set it so that if 10 consecutive VM requests could not be placed, we then would stop the whole VM placement process.
+For the on-line scenario, we could not know how many VM requests would come; therefore, we set it so that if 10 consecutive VM requests could not be placed, we then would stop the whole VM placement process.
 As discussed before, migration overhead has a positive correlation with the VM's resource demand.
-For analysis simplicity without loss of generality, we set a linear coefficient $\alpha$ to show that the migration overhead is $\alpha$ times the $VM_i$ 's resource demand, which is $c_i = \alpha \times R_i$ .
-We also conducted three groups of simulations with settings similar to the off-line scenario.
+For analysis simplicity without loss of generality, we set a linear coefficient α to show that the migration overhead is α times the VM_i's resource demand, which is $c_i = \alpha \times R_i$.
+We also conducted three groups of simulations with settings similar to those of the off-line scenario.
 In the first group, we change the number of PMs, while keeping the PMs' capacity and migration cost coefficient stable.
-In the second group, we vary the migration cost coefficient $\alpha$ to test its effect on the performance.
-At last, we vary the variance of PMs' capacities, while keeping the number of PMs and cost coefficient $\alpha$ stable.
-Simulation results are presented in Table II.
-Table II shows that our MBVMP algorithm outperforms the best-fit and first-fit algorithms under the on-line scenario in all settings of variables.
+In the second group, we vary the migration cost coefficient α to test its effect on the performance.
+At last, we vary the variance of PMs' capacities, while keeping the number of PMs and cost coefficient α stable.
+Simulation results are presented in Table 2.
+Table 2 shows that our MBVMP algorithm outperforms the best-fit and first-fit algorithms under the on-line scenario in all settings of variables.